kukuruza/shuffler/doc/Crash-course/crash-course.md

 ![test cars micro db](Crash-course/cars-micro-image1-1500x500.png)

-You have just run the command line tool `./shuffler.py`.
+You have just run the command line tool `python -m shuffler`.
 It loaded the database `testdata/cars/micro1_v5.db`, and ran its sub-command `examineImages`.
 Note that the `rootdir` argument was specified to let Shuffler know the relative directory of images, in this case, folder `testdata/cars`.
 Either the absolute or